Introduction

 After getting the file back from my editor, reviewing comments, and accepting or rejecting each change, I open it up in Vellum, creating a new Vellum project file for the book.
 I select the saved formatting style for that series, and add the front and back matter from my template file.
 After a couple small tweaks (adding ISBN numbers, dedication, etc.) it is ready to go off to my ARC group, the last step before publication.
 Vellum generates the interior book block pdf and the epub ebook needed to publish both the print and digital versions of the book.

-Vellum does not retain formatting such as block quotes, so if you have sections that will need to be converted to alignment blocks or other special formatting, I suggest that you use a symbol combination to mark each of those sections while working in Markdown, and then search for that combination in the Vellum file and format it accordingly.
+Vellum does not retain all formatting, so if you have sections that will need to be converted to alignment blocks or other special formatting, I suggest that you use a symbol combination to mark each of those sections while working in Markdown, and then search for that combination in the Vellum file and format it accordingly.

 eg. use “999 alignment block” and search for 999 in the text in Vellum after importing.

-Vellum also does not import graphics embedded in your docx file.
-You will need to insert them manually.
+Vellum also may not import graphics embedded in your docx file.
+You may need to insert them manually.

 Templates